-People often mischaracterize money as the root of all evil, whereas the old adage truly states, per 1 Timothy 6:10, that it is “the love of money” that is the root of all evil.
-Nevertheless, we live a money-driven world due to the inescapable need for resources, but money eventually comes to consume the lives of people who decide for themselves, or who've had others decide for them, that little to nothing else than material or monetary gain should ever come to define them.
+People often mischaracterize money as the root of all evil, whereas the old adage rightly states, per 1 Timothy 6:10, that it is “the love of money” that is the root of all evil.
+Nevertheless, we live in a money-driven world due not only to the inescapable need for resources, but for the progressive specialization of labor and the endless pursuit of instant and material gratification.
+In this way money, formerly conceived as an expedient for the mutual satisfaction of wants, has eventually come to consume the lives of people who've decided for themselves, or who've had others decide for them, that little to nothing else than material or monetary gain should ever come to define their lives.

 Ironically, when the Scottish economist Adam Smith wrote that "All money is a matter of belief," he meant that its use in exchange depends squarely on the faith of buyers and sellers: those who comprise the market.
 Smith was not suggesting that money should come to characterize our faith as a whole, nor that we ought to revere it as an idol or deity in and of itself.
 Nevertheless, it has evolved in just this manner, leaving people everywhere scrambling to find money instead of meaning and purpose.

 While these certainly aren't mutually exclusive, the desire for the former has proven to significantly distract from the pursuit of the latter; from this we've concocted a world of people overindulged yet depressed, unsatisfied and virtually purposeless in their existence, who, without second thought, have come to instinctually assess their value and personal self-worth on the basis of money instead of personal rectitude.
 In the course of enjoying the fruits of money, which are plenty in the absence of government intervention, we have as a people lost sight of what it means to be uniquely human.
 While money has certainly played a vital role in the history of our species, it cannot come to completely define its existence.